Blue River Environmental & Restoration Inc v. Westwood Bapti...

-Jones Walker filed a breach-of-contract lawsuit Thursday in Louisiana Western District Court on behalf of Blue River Environmental & Restoration Inc. The suit, which arises from a subcontracting agreement for restoration services, takes aim at Eco Roof and Solar Inc. and Westwood Baptist Church for allegedly failing to pay outstanding invoices amounting to $385,593.
+Jones Walker filed a breach-of-contract lawsuit on Thursday in Louisiana Western District Court on behalf of Blue River Environmental and Restoration.
+The suit brings claims against Westwood Baptist Church and Eco Roof and Solar over allegedly unpaid invoices for hurricane-related restoration services.
 Counsel have not yet appeared for the defendants.
-The case is 6:22-cv-05174, Blue River Environmental & Restoration Inc v.
+The case is 2:22-cv-05174, Blue River Environmental and Restoration Inc. v.
 Westwood Baptist Church et al.

 Construction & Engineering